 Latch makes spaces better places to live, work, and visit through a system of software, devices, and services.
 For more information, please visit https://www.latch.com.

 This release contains certain forward-looking statements within the meaning of the federal securities laws, including statements regarding adoption of Latch’s technology and products.
 These forward-looking statements generally are identified by the words "believe," "project," "expect," "anticipate," "estimate," "intend," "strategy," "future," "opportunity," "plan," "may," "should," "would," "will continue," "will likely result," and similar expressions.
 Forward-looking statements are predictions, projections, and other statements about future events that are based on current expectations and assumptions and, as a result, are subject to risks and uncertainties.
-Forward-looking information includes, but is not limited to, statements regarding: the Company’s future products, performance, and operations, and the related benefits to shareholders, customers, and residents; the impact of the 2022 workforce reductions on the Company’s business; the Company’s strategy; and the Company’s ability to comply with the continued listing requirements under Nasdaq’s Listing Rule 5250(c)(1).
+Forward-looking information includes, but is not limited to, statements regarding: the Company’s future products, performance, and operations, and the related benefits to shareholders, customers, and residents; the impact of the 2022 workforce reductions on the Company’s business; the Company’s strategy; and the Company’s ability to receive Nasdaq approval of its plan to regain compliance with respect to the filing of the Form 10-Q and its ability to comply with the continued listing requirements under Nasdaq’s Listing Rule 5250(c)(1).
 Many factors could cause actual future events to differ materially from the forward-looking statements in this document, including Latch’s ability to implement business plans and changes and developments in the industry in which Latch competes.
 The foregoing list of factors is not exhaustive.
 You should carefully consider the foregoing factors and the other risks and uncertainties described in the "Risk Factors" section of our Annual Report on Form 10-K filed with the SEC on March 1, 2022, and other documents filed by Latch from time to time with the SEC.
 These filings identify and address other important risks and uncertainties that could cause actual events and results to differ materially from those contained in the forward-looking statements.
 Forward-looking statements speak only as of the date they are made.
 Readers are cautioned not to put undue reliance on forward-looking statements, and the Company assumes no obligation to update or revise these forward-looking statements, whether as a result of new information, future events, or otherwise, except as required by law, including the securities laws of the United States and the rules and regulations of the SEC.
 The Company does not give any assurance that it will achieve its expectations.